QubesOS/qubes-doc/OutOfmemory.md

 permalink: /wiki/OutOfmemory/
 ---

-This is about disk memory, not RAM.

 VMs specially templates use disk space.
 Also default private storage max size is 2 GB, but it is very easy to increase it as required.
-In case you use all disk memory you get the Out of memory error that may crash your system because also Dom0 does not have enough disk space to work.
+In case you use all disk space you get the Out of disk space error that may crash your system because also Dom0 does not have enough disk space to work.

-So it is a good practice to regularly check disk memory usage with command
+So it is a good practice to regularly check disk space usage with command

 ``` {.wiki}
 df